 Comparing energy prices is essential to not overpaying on your energy bills

 Thinking about switching your energy?
 The first thing most consider is how much money they can save.
 This is easy to find out – simply compare energy prices online and we'll do the hard work for you.
 But there's more to it than the cheapest energy deals.
 This guide will help you quickly understand how to compare energy prices.

 Who's the cheapest gas and electricity supplier on average?

-The below table shows the cheapest tariffs currently available based on a medium energy user with bill sizes averaged across all regions:
+The below table shows the cheapest tariffs currently available based on a medium energy user paying by direct debit with bill sizes averaged across all regions: